Melecio Arranz

 Melecio Arranz y Alivin (May 24, 1888 - April 24, 1966) was a Filipino politician and engineer, born in Alcala, Cagayan.

 Early life and career

-He obtained his degree of Bachelor of Arts from Colegio de San Albero Magno and his Bachelor of Science in Civil Engineering from the University of Santo Tomas.
-His government service began in 1914 when he worked as Junior Assistant Engineer at the Bureau of Public Works and became District Engineer of Bataan and Rizal (1919) and later was promoted as Supervising District Engineer.
+Arranz obtained his degree of Bachelor of Arts from Colegio de San Albero Magno and his Bachelor of Science in Civil Engineering from the University of Santo Tomas.
+His government service began in 1914, when he worked as Junior Assistant Engineer at the Bureau of Public Works.
+In 1919, he became District Engineer of Bataan and Rizal and later was promoted to Supervising District Engineer.